 - Check that the Thesis Deposit Form is complete with signatures and all sections that need to be completed have been completed.
 As noted above, a scanned copy of the Thesis Deposit Form must be deposited along with the electronic copy of the final thesis*

 *If the thesis is to be restricted for a period of time, the Director of Postgraduate Studies must counter-sign the form as well

 There are multiple benefits associated with electronic deposition of (and the resulting access to) theses, which include:

-- Greater availability of research may result in more citations.
+- Greater visibility and availability of research may result in more citations.

 - More efficient and effective research-sharing process leading to quicker developments in the field.

 - Improved preservation of theses as they are stored in a secure online location.